schil227/remote_motor/README.md

   *  Connect the motor to be calubrated to the 'shoulder' motor's pin on the Pca9685.
 This is because the shoulder has the largest min/max with ~180 degrees of motion
   *  Control the motor with the keys, stopping when the min/max points have been reached.
 Look at the output of the server (pi) and record the duty values that are logged to the console.
   *  Update the appropreate `MotorData` constant in the Models project.

+  # Development Notes
+  ## Server Hosting
+  According to Josh, since I'm pointing the url directly to my router, I leave myself open to DDoS attacks.
+Using a hosting service (e.g. AWS, Digital Ocean, Azure, etc.) would allow for the app to be hosted elsewhere on better hardware (and better internet bandwith), thus making a reliable connection.

+  In order to get it to work, the *FrontEnd* and *WebApi* would have to be hosted, and my router would have to grant the servers access to the Pi (control the arm) and my server (to get the webcam streams).
+FFMPEG may be able to beam the stream directly to an IP address (and, I assume, keep everything in memory)